The MAC address is one of the two critical elements of networking. You’ll learn all about it in this post.

 - Navigate to the “Network Address” (or “Locally Administered Address”) entry.

 - Change the Value to a MAC address of your liking.
 It needs to be entered without any dash or colon, like this: D4FB6A7C31B4 then hit OK.
-By the way, if the new address doesn’t work out — some adapters can only take certain variations — just enter another one.
+By the way, if the new address doesn’t work out, just enter another one.
 (There are actually complicated rules but it’s faster to just try random letters and numbers until it works).

 How to change the MAC address of a Mac computer